 Approach and Methodology

 How will you do the work?
 What are the steps you will take to develop a strong argument?
 These questions speak to your methodology.
-Every field is unique in its approach to methodology, and you’ll include some research methods and not others based on traditions in your field.
+Every field is unique in its approach to methodology, so you’ll need to research acceptable methods specific to your field and topic.

 For example, STEM fields often rely heavily on quantitative methods like number-based data, lab work, software-driven analysis, and statistics.
 Studies based on qualitative methods, which include research-based observations and language and content analysis, are more common in the arts and humanities.
 You may choose a combination of the two approaches.
 Whatever your approach and methodology, clearly explain how and why you’re using them in this section.